dotnet/core/release-notes/9.0/preview/preview1/README.md

 The latest .NET 9 release is always available at [dotnet.microsoft.com](https://dotnet.microsoft.com/download/dotnet/9.0) and [.NET 9 Releases](../README.md).
 Instructions on getting started .NET 9 can be found on the [get started guide](../../get-started.md).

-You may be surprised to be reading about our release on GitHub Discussions.
+You may be surprised to be reading about our release on GitHub & GitHub Discussions.
 Check out [Welcome to .NET Release News on GitHub Discussions!](https://github.com/dotnet/core/discussions/9131) to learn more about how we're approaching documenting and sharing preview releases.

 ## Release notes & Discussions